flutter/packages/packages/url_launcher/url_launcher_web/README.md

 ### A launch needs to be triggered by a user action

-Some web browsers, such as Safari, may prevent URL launching if it is not triggered by a user action (e.g. a button click).
+Web browsers prevent launching URLs in a new tab/window, unless triggered by a user action (e.g. a button click).

 Even if a user triggers a launch through a button click, if there is a delay due to awaiting a Future before the launch, the browser may still block it.
 This is